alex5673/3D-3RD-Person-Coliseum-Action-Game/README.md

 # 3D-3rd-Person-Coliseum-Action-Game

-3rd year Advanced Games Technology project.
+Third year Advanced Games Technology project

 C++ action/melee game based in a coliseum where the player aims to eliminate all the enemies within the coliseum.
 Developed in Microsoft Visual Studio, with OpenGL used for Graphics.